northbright/Notes/Linux/umask/umask_and_permission_of_new_created_files_and_dirs.md

 #### umask

 The `user file-creation mode mask(umask)` is use to determine the file permission for newly created files.
 It can be used to control the default file permission for new files.
-It is a **four-digit octal number**.
+It is a four-digit octal number.

 | Octal value | Permission |
 | ----------- | ---------- |